BioInfoAPS/BioInfoAPS.github.io/_episodes/01-unix.md

 ### Search and Extract

-`grep` command is used to find a string in a file and return the mathcing line.
+`grep` command is used to find a string in a file and return the matching line.
 Argument `-c` is used to return the number of matches.

 ```sh